gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/known-issues-gij-cloud.md

 &nbsp;

-## Smart Commits User Search Issue
+## Smart Commits user search issue

 Some users have smart commits attributed to the app user rather than specific users when user search via email fails.